-The conservation area's buildings are scattered beside three roads, Beighton Road, Sheffield Road and Main Street.
+The Conservation Area's buildings are scattered beside 3 roads, Beighton Road, Sheffield Road and Main Street.

 The special interest that justifies designation of the Hackenthorpe Conservation Area derives from:

 - architectural and historic interest of the areas buildings, including Greenside, a Grade II listed building, and Hackenthorpe Hall a large Victorian house